 2. How to Connect Nest Thermostat to Wi-Fi

-Staying connected to your Wi-Fi is important for making the most of your Nest's features.
+Connecting to Wi-Fi is important to getting the most out of your Nest.

 To connect your Nest to the internet: